Alpha-M2/oxira-network/README.md

 pytest

 # It supports the following features:
--1 Accounts and balances
+1 Accounts and balances.
--2 Proof-of-Work
+2 Proof-of-Work.
--3 Smart contract execution (mini_EVM)
+3 Smart contract execution (mini_EVM).
--4 Contract deployment
+4 Contract deployment.
--5 Compiler (Solidity-like)
+5 Compiler (Solidity-like).
--6 Rollups / L2 simulation
+6 Rollups / L2 simulation.
--7 AI agents interacting with contracts
+7 AI agents interacting with contracts.
--8 Future PoS / Casper concepts
+8 Future PoS / Casper concepts.

 # Full details on what each .py file does: